Hildor Lundvik: Biography

-Hildor Lundvik’s main achievement as a composer was in the field of vocal music, although he also produced a small number of short orchestral works (Liten svit and Två elegiska melodier) and various piano compositions.
-His choral songs Som ett blommande mandelträd and Det första vårregnet (both 1932) and Verlaine-stämning (1937) have stood the test of time with their natural freshness unimpaired.
-His cantata Sången, a succession of male voice quartets and several solo songs are also memorable.
+Lundvik's main achievement as a composer was in the field of vocal music, although he also produced a small number of short orchestral works (Liten svit and Två elegiska melodier) and various piano compositions.
+His choral songs "Som ett blommande mandelträd" and "Det första vårregnet" (both 1932) and "Verlaine-stämning" (1937) have stood the test of time with their natural freshness unimpaired.
+His cantata "Sången", a succession of male voice quartets, and several solo songs are also memorable.
 Lundvik wrote in a fairly romantic, lyrical style, using vivid impressionist tone colouring.

 He was married to Johanna Magdalena Näsman.
 He died in Stockholm.